Perfume Oil Profiles

 Nutmeg: Intoxicating luxury

 Nutmeg has a calming aroma, evocative of the peaceful, warm breezes of the spice-producing islands of South East Asia.
-Its sweet scent gives a fragrance warmth and an oriental edge.
+Its sweet scent gives a fragrance of warmth and an oriental edge.
 The oil, which is steam distilled from the seed of the tree, enriches our Inis cologne with a spicy depth.

 Like many spices, nutmeg has long been considered an aphrodisiac and was a common ingredient in love potions.
 In the past, it was attributed with magical properties and nutmegs were carried as amulets or charms.
 In high concentration, nutmeg is known for its intoxicating properties.
 It was said that in the Banda Islands in the Indian Ocean (known historically by European traders as the Nutmeg Islands), birds of paradise would fall from the sky overcome by air heavy with the scent of nutmeg.

 Prized for its culinary and medicinal uses, nutmeg is among the oldest cultivated plants.
-In Europe, from the Middle Ages to the 17th century, it was one of the most valuable imported commodities, and among traders, its high value provoked wars, intrigue and treachery.
+In Europe, from the Middle Ages to the 17th century, it was one of the most valuable imported commodities, and among traders, its high value provoked wars, intrigue, and treachery.
 Nutmegs were symbols of wealth among the upper classes and carrying a nutmeg along with a tiny grater became the height of fashion.
-Perhaps nutmeg's use in perfumery still recalls the luxury, intrigue and passion long associated with this precious spice.
+Perhaps nutmeg's use in perfumery still recalls the luxury, intrigue, and passion long associated with this precious spice.

 Rose: Queen of flowers

-Traditionally the flower of Aphrodite, Greek goddess of love, the rose has been revered and celebrated in every culture, the subject of myth and legends the world over.
+Traditionally the flower of Aphrodite, the Greek goddess of love, the rose has been revered and celebrated in every culture, the subject of myth and legends the world over.

-Essential oil of rose is among the costliest perfume ingredients.
+The essential oil of rose is among the costliest perfume ingredients.
 To produce just one drop of essential oil, it takes 30 blossoms – that's 60,000 roses to produce an ounce of oil.
 Rose may have been the first essential oil to be produced.
 Stories of its discovery vary but most trace back to Persia where the physician Avicenna is thought to have distilled the first rose oil by chance during alchemical experiments.
-Rose is still cultivated for perfumery in the Middle East as well as in India, North Africa and France, but the highest quality oil is the famous Bulgarian rose otto, extracted from the damask rose.
+Rose is still cultivated for perfumery in the Middle East as well as in India, North Africa, and France, but the highest quality oil is the famous Bulgarian rose otto, extracted from the damask rose.